wazo-platform/wazo-doc/source/system_admin/index.rst

 ----
 The agid log files are sent to the system's syslog.

-See :ref:`log-files` above for global configuration info.
+See `log files`_ above for global configuration info.

 asterisk
 --------